Meet the people who make it work.

 Our leadership team combines decades of experience across the litigation-support industry to provide clients with solutions before problems arise.
 Embracing challenges, their expertise assists in guiding clients through the complex landscape of eDiscovery.

 Chief Executive Officer

-Hal Brooks is an eDiscovery and Litigation Technology professional with more than 25 years’ experience.
-Having participated in the acquisition and growth of several industry-leading companies, Mr. Brooks has helped businesses address challenges in the areas of litigation strategy and automated discovery processes.
+Hal Brooks is an eDiscovery and litigation technology professional with more than 25 years’ experience.
+Having participated in the acquisition and growth of several industry-leading companies, Hal has helped businesses address challenges in the areas of litigation strategy and automated discovery processes.

-Currently, Mr. Brooks serves as the CEO of Haystack Holdings with the mission of helping HaystackID mobilize industry-leading computer forensics, eDiscovery, and attorney document review experts, to accelerate and deliver quality outcomes in support of investigations and litigation at a fair and predictable price.
+Currently, Hal serves as the CEO of Haystack Holdings with the mission of helping HaystackID mobilize industry-leading computer forensics, eDiscovery, and attorney document review experts to accelerate and deliver quality outcomes in support of investigations and litigation at a fair and predictable price.

 Andrea Wallack is the President of HaystackID.
 As an experienced executive, Andrea leads teams that advise clients on global discovery, data privacy, and compliance matters using advanced technologies.
 Under her oversight, HaystackID helps global corporations and international law firms achieve their discovery management goals by providing comprehensive offerings that span the entire EDRM for customers in the US, EU and APAC.

 Prior to joining HaystackID, Andrea was the CEO and Founder of NightOwl Global, one of the industry’s premiere legal enterprise solutions providers.

 Andrea received her BS in Biology and Chemistry from Washington and Lee University and completed postgraduate work at Harvard University.
 She also obtained her field certification in Biology at the Darwin Research Centre in Guayaquil, Ecuador.
 She is a graduate of the Blake School.